 Figure 8-183am — ILSC Information field format

-The ILSC Type bitmap subfield is 1 octet in length and it is used to indicate the presence of the optional subfields in the ILSC Information field, as defined in Table 8-183al.
-A bit value of 1 in the bitmap ,indicates that the corresponding ILSC subfield is present1439]

-Table 8-ai ILSC Type subfield format
+The ILSC Type subfield is 1 octet in length and it is used to indicate the presence of the optional subfields in the ILSC Information field, as defined in Figure 8-183al.
+A bit value of 1 in the subfields of ILS User Priority[CID1364], MAC Address Filter, ILS Synchronization, and Vendor Specific Category subfields indicates that the corresponding ILSC subfield is present.
+At least one of the bits in ILSC Type subfield is set to 1 when Differentiated Initial Link Setup element is present[CID1439].